Information for pharmacists, including more detailed information on the Fifth Community Pharmacy Agreement.

 News UpdateChanges to administrative arrangements for Fifth Agreement programmes

-A number of changes to programme parameters will also come into effect at this time.
+A number of changes to programme parameters also come into effect at this time.

-For further information, and to access the new 5CPA Registration and Claiming Portal from 1 March 2014, please visit the 5CPA website.
+For further information, and to access the new 5CPA Registration and Claiming Portal from 1 March 2014, please visit the 5CPA website or phone 1300 555 262.

-The five year Fifth Community Pharmacy Agreement (Fifth Agreement) between the Australian Government and the Pharmacy Guild of Australia (the Guild) commenced on 1 July 2010 and provides $15.4 billion over the life of the Agreement for more than 5000 community pharmacies.
-The Agreement provides funding for a suite of programs delivered by community pharmacies, remuneration for functions such as dispensing PBS medicines and supports full line wholesalers to ensure pharmacies have timely access to PBS medicines.
+The five year Fifth Community Pharmacy Agreement (Fifth Agreement) between the Australian Government and the Pharmacy Guild of Australia (the Guild) commenced on 1 July 2010 and provides $15.4 billion over the life of the Agreement for more than 5,300 community pharmacies.
+The Agreement provides funding for a suite of programs delivered by community pharmacies and pharmacists, remuneration for functions such as dispensing PBS medicines and supports full line wholesalers to ensure pharmacies have timely access to PBS medicines.

 PDF printable version to Charter brochure (PDF 672 KB)